Constructing high-fidelity halo merger trees in AbacusSummit: Applications of the merger tree

-As we have discussed in the Introduction and at the end of Section~\ref{sec:algorithm}, there is often ambiguity when it comes to reliably tracking the halo population in a cosmological simulation.
-A wide variety of processes including fly-bys, partial mergers, splits, or simply limited numerical resolution can undermine the robustness of halo properties output at any given time.
-Yet another example is in instances when the \compaso{} algorithm has been overly aggressive in deblending single haloes into two or more components.
+In \summit{}, another instance when pathologies in the halo catalogue may arise is when the \compaso{} algorithm has been overly aggressive in deblending single haloes into two or more components.
 This may happen due to the strict spherical overdensity criterion in \compaso{} that draws hard edges in the ellpisoidal halo particle distribution, or indeed \compaso{}'s eligibility condition that is adept at finding new halo nucleation points on the outskirts of haloes \citep[see][for details]{Hadzhiyska2021}.
 A general effect of these processes is to detach particles from haloes, leading to a reduction in their mass relative to the time when a potential galaxy hosted by this halo may have formed.
 A model like the HOD, which determines the galaxy occupancy of haloes based on their mass at any given time may therefore incorrectly predict the galaxy content of such objects.

 To overcome these issues in \summit{}, we take a conservative approach and simply `clean' the \compaso{} halo catalogues of objects that may have been compromised by the processes listed above.
 One way to do this is to simply flag a halo that at some epoch passes through (or flys-by) another, sharing some of its particles in the process, before re-emerging as two separate objects at some later time.
 We then ``merge'' the particles of the two haloes into a singular entity and, for all subsequent output times, assume that this agglomerated object remains as a persistent entity (unless it itself undergoes a future fly-by/splashback event).
 In general, this method of cleaning halo catalogues in post-processing removes $\sim 1-5\%$ of objects (see Table~\ref{tab:clean_table}), predominantly composed of a population of low-mass haloes floating around the boundaries of more massive haloes, and appends their particle lists to these neighbours.
 Note that the same technique will also result in re-merging overly deblended haloes.